wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 ## Xcode

+Install the xcode systerm tools: `xcode-select --install`

-Speaking of Xcode, install Xcode through the App Store.
-[Link here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
+You may need to install Xcode through the App Store- [Link here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)

 ## GIT
 Before we do this process, please make sure you have signed up for an account on [Github](http://www.github.com).
 We will be installing a version of GIT from home brew and also configuring it.